 If land still remained unallotted four years after the process began on a reservation, the government could choose specific plots for any individual who, up to that point, had not chosen an allotment.

-After the allotment process was complete on a reservation—or before, if the secretary of Interior approved—the government could legally negotiate for the purchase of so-called surplus land, and open those lands to white homesteading.
+After the allotment process was complete on a reservation—or before, if the secretary of Interior approved—the government could legally negotiate for the purchase of so-called surplus land and open those lands to white homesteading.

 Proceeds from the sale of these lands would be used for the benefit of the tribes, with the paternalistic understanding that the government would determine what would constitute benefits.